-Submit your work to: email@example.com.
-Please attach your work as a Word Document, PDF, or Rich Text file, and include a 1-2 line bio.
+Works may be in any genre, 1,000 words max.
+Submit your work to email@example.com.
+Please attach your work as a Word Document, PDF or Rich Text file, and include a one- to two-line bio.
 Your name and contact information will be removed from your entry and it will be judged anonymously.

 Submitted work must be the intellectual property of the entrant only.

 For all published pieces we buy first North American serial rights for the print magazine and first worldwide serial rights for our website.
 All subsequent rights revert back to the author.